Vaccenic acid

-Vaccenic acid is a naturally occurring trans fatty acid.
+Vaccenic acid is a naturally occurring trans fatty acid and an omega-7 fatty acid.
 It is the predominant kind of trans-fatty acid found in human milk, in the fat of ruminants, and in dairy products such as milk, butter, and yogurt.

 Trans fat in human milk may depend on trans fat content in food.

-Its IUPAC name is (11E)-11-octadecenoic acid, and its lipid shorthand name is 18:1 trans-11.
-The name was derived from the Latin vacca (cow).

 Vaccenic acid was discovered in 1928 in animal fats and butter.